cloudops/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

 ---

-CloudMC supports Google Cloud Platform's load balancing features, whereby traffic can be directed to a reliable backend service with multiple servers for delivering an application.
+CloudOps supports Google Cloud Platform's load balancing features, whereby traffic can be directed to a reliable backend service with multiple servers for delivering an application.

 GCP load balancing is accessed by navigating to the desired GCP environment, clicking on the **Networking** tab, and clicking on the **Load balancing** item.